About Us

 We Lead and Advocate

-As Alaska’s only partner food bank in the Feeding America network, we leverage national resources, data and advocacy expertise to strengthen our work locally.
+As Alaska’s only partner food bank in the Feeding America network, we bring national resources, data and advocacy expertise directly to our communities.